Manning Marable

 William Manning Marable (May 13, 1950 – April 1, 2011) was an American professor of public affairs, history and African-American Studies at Columbia University.
-Marable founded and directed the Institute for Research in African-American Studies.
+He founded and directed the Institute for Research in African-American Studies.
 He wrote several texts and was active in numerous progressive political causes.

-At the time of his death, he had completed a biography of human rights activist Malcolm X, titled Malcolm X: A Life of Reinvention (2011).
-Marable was posthumously awarded the 2012 Pulitzer Prize for History for this work.
+At the time of his death, Marable had completed a biography of human rights activist Malcolm X, titled Malcolm X: A Life of Reinvention (2011).
+He was posthumously awarded the 2012 Pulitzer Prize for History for this work.